 The Lusitania departs from Madrid Chamartin at 21:43 and arrives at Lisbon Santa Apolonia at 07:30.
 The return service leaves Lisbon at 21:25 and arrives in Madrid at 08:40.
 The detailed schedules are available at rail.cc: Madrid – Lisbon | Lisbon – Madrid.

-You can buy tickets online from ACP Rail and Trainline.
+You can buy tickets online from ACP Rail, Trainline or Omio.
 Tickets are normally available at least two months in advance.
 However, Spanish Railways RENFE often open booking only a few weeks in advance.
 If you can’t find or book the train this doesn’t mean that it doesn’t run anymore.

 To travel from the French/Spanish border to Lisbon search for “Irun” and “Lisbon”.
 To travel from Lisbon to the French/Spanish search for “Lisbon” and “Hendaye”.

-Connection from/to France: tickets from Paris to Irun (departure of the night train to Lisbon) and Hendaye (arrival of the night train from Lisbon) to Paris are available via Trainline.
+Connection from/to France: tickets from Paris to Hendaye and return are available via Trainline.

 Full fare prices are as follows.
 Discounts are available for return journeys, for Youths (until 25 years), Seniors (from 60 years) and children (4 to 12 years).